hphelion/documentation/devplatform/preview/windows_tools_guide.md

 2. Search for the **Cloud Foundry Explorer** extension.
 3. Install the extension from the search results.

+The Cloud Foundry Explorer page on Visual Studio Gallery can be found <a href="https://visualstudiogallery.msdn.microsoft.com/4cad4d95-099c-449e-9d90-7d4da5c4a0c0?SRC=Home">here</a>.

 #### The Cloud Foundry Explorer Window

 The explorer can be opened in Visual Studio under View -&gt;Other Windows -&gt;Cloud Foundry Explorer.
 The explorer window shows endpoints that you have successfully connected to: